Sports in Pennsylvania: Baseball

 Baseball is one of the more popular sports in Pennsylvania.
 The state has both major league and minor league baseball teams.
 The two major league baseball teams in Pennsylvania are the Philadelphia Phillies and the Pittsburgh Pirates.
 The Phillies and the Pirates are two of the eight National League franchises that originated in the nineteenth century.
 As such, the Phillies and the Pirates have had a rivalry for over one hundred years.
 The rivalry was particularly strong during the 1970s and 1980s, when the two teams frequently competed to win the National League East.
 The rivalry has cooled off since the Pirates moved to the NL Central in 1994, but the two teams continue to play each other every year.
 Although the Pirates have won more World Series (five in total), the Phillies won the World Series more recently (in 2008).
 Both teams have had stretches of success and futility.
 Pennsylvania is the only state with two teams that are in the same league (National League) but in separate divisions (Pittsburgh in the NL Central and Philadelphia in the NL East).

 Philadelphia and Pittsburgh were also the home of numerous defunct and relocated major league franchises, including the American League's Philadelphia Athletics, which moved to Kansas City, Missouri, in the 1950s.
 The franchise now plays in Oakland, California, as the Oakland Athletics.
 Pittsburgh briefly hosted a second major league team in the 20th century: the Pittsburgh Rebels played in the Federal League during the fledgling league's two seasons of existence.
 Altoona also had a short-lived team in the 19th century Union Association.
 Prior to the integration of Major League Baseball that occurred after World War II, both Philadelphia and Pittsburgh had negro league baseball teams.

 Pennsylvania is the original home of Little League Baseball.
-In 1939, Carl Stotz founded Little League Baseball in Williamsport, Pennsylvania.
-The Little League World Series is held every year in South Williamsport.
+In 1939, Carl Stotz (1910-1992), founded Little League Baseball in Williamsport, Pennsylvania, and the organization was incorporated in 1950.
+The Little League World Series is still held for youth teams from the United States and foreign nations in a tournament every year in South Williamsport.